 Because an in-depth understanding of law is required, students in the Ph.D.
 Program in Law and Economics must either hold a Juris Doctor (J.D.) at the time of matriculation or complete the requirements for a J.D. at Vanderbilt Law School.
 In the former case, students should be able to satisfy all requirements for the Ph.D. in Law and Economics within 4 to 5 years.
 In the latter case, students must complete a concurrent degree program, usually finishing requirements for both the J.D. and the Ph.D. within 6 years.

 The Ph.D.
-Program in Law and Economics will accept applications for Fall 2018 between August 1 and March 31.
+Program in Law and Economics will begin accepting applications for Fall 2018 on August 1.

 Applications received by January 15, 2018 will receive priority consideration for review and funding.